danielanthonycollins/wales-tartan-centres/README.md

 - On smaller screens the page links are reduced to a hamburger menu to optimize the users experience.
 - The logo always acts as a link to the home page.
 - The white background helps the logo and page links stand out on the screen.
+- This section is linked to the user story 'As a user, I want to navigate the page to find what I require quickly and easily.'
   ​

 ### Footer: